mlpc-ucsd/Uni-3D/README.md

 ## Acknowledgement

 - [Mask2Former](https://github.com/facebookresearch/Mask2Former) for the framework.
-- [panoptic-reconstruction](https://github.com/xheon/panoptic-reconstruction) for the pre-processed 3D-FRONT dataset and evaluation codes.
+- [panoptic-reconstruction](https://github.com/xheon/panoptic-reconstruction) for the pre-processed 3D-FRONT and Matterport dataset, and evaluation codes.
+- [BUOL](https://github.com/chtsy/buol) for generated depth and room mask on Matterport dataset.